bioinformaticsdotca/AWS_stuff/AWS_IDE23_module4.md

 ```
 {:.output}

-It turns out that there’s no depth recorded for either of those samples.
+It turns outt hat there’s no depth recorded for either of those samples.
 Since it’s too late to get the information any other way, we must exclude those two files from our analysis.
 We could delete them using rm, but there are actually some analyses we might do later where depth doesn’t matter, so instead, we'll have to be careful later on to select files using the wildcard expression *[AB].txt.
 As always, the * matches any number of characters; the expression [AB] matches either an ‘A’ or a ‘B’, so this matches all the valid data files she has.

 ### Wildcard Expressions